What Is The Best Desiccant Dehumidifier? Top 8 Options Reviewed…

 Eva-Dry E-333 Renewable Mini Dehumidifier

-If you have a small enclosed area measuring roughly 10-feet by 10-feet this mini desiccant dehumidifier system is perfectly matched for the job.
+If you have a small enclosed area measuring roughly 10 feet by 10 feet this mini desiccant dehumidifier system is perfectly matched for the job.
 Using a specialized and engineered crystallized silica gel, this handy little product can be hung in a closet or other location to work.

 The ‘moisture meter crystals’ change from orange when they are dry to green when they are wet.
 That’s when you need to ‘renew’ the unit for reuse.
 Recharging the crystals is easy as you just plug the dehumidifier package into a wall outlet.

-Depending on the humidity level of where you intend to use this product, it will absorb about 8 to 10 ounces of moisture in three to eight weeks.
+Depending on the humidity level where you intend to use this product, it will absorb about 8 to 10 ounces of moisture in three to eight weeks.
 When you consider that you would use this in a small storage place that is a pretty good timeframe for humidity control.

 Pros